 At Algorithm Science we make Excel based products which import, analyze and present online data in Excel format.
 One of our specialties is the import of historical stock data into Excel and so to fill the void after Yahoo! terminated its "ichart" service in 2017, we came up with two workarounds.
 One involves emulating the older URLs to minimize the changes necessary to older spreadsheet.
 The other taps into the newer JSON based feeds, providing real-time and historical prices.
 Many thousands of people are now using these functions to pull stock prices.

 More recently, we have become interested in the rapidly increasing number of JSON data sources online.
-No question about it, the world is moving away from CSV and embracing JSON.
+The world is moving away from CSV and embracing JSON.
 To help Excel users with the transition, we have developed a framework for extracting such data into Excel without the need for users to know any VBA.
 All you need to do is study the JSON data to see where the values of interest are, and enter the info onto an Excel sheet.
 The JeX User Defined Function will then be able to extract the values for you.
-We use the JeX Framework in our other recent products, JeX News and JeX Financial.
+We use the JeX Framework in our JeX Financial product.

 Founder and CEO

 Hi Andrew…..Thanks for putting together a nice website and strategies.
 I will signup for your services, however I would like to know, if there are any strategies with lower drawdown and let me operate outside of market hours.
 Most of the strategies that I review at the website has drawdown of 30 to 40%.
 Could you please let me know from the strategies that you have, the one with lowest drawdown.
 I understand that would reduce the return too, but that’s fine.